p-arrow/Red-Blue-Guide/OperatingSystem/Linux.md

    - `sudo apt install cpu-checker`: has to be installed firstly
    - `kvm-ok`: Expected output: INFO: /dev/kvm exists; KVM acceleration can be used
    - `sudo apt-get install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils`: install KVM on Linux
+- **unattended-upgrades**
+   - automatic installation of security (and other) upgrades
+   - `dpkg-reconfigure --priority=low unattended-upgrades`: reconfigure "unattended-upgrades" to run not only for security but also stable updates

 ## Applications
 - **mysql**